 Section 16(a) of the Exchange Act requires our directors, executive officers and ten percent stockholders to file initial reports of ownership and reports of changes in ownership of our Common Stock with the SEC.
 Directors, executive officers and ten percent stockholders are also required to furnish us with copies of all Section 16(a) forms that they file.
-Based upon a review of these filings, the Company believes that all required Section 16(a) filings were made on a timely basis during fiscal year 2023, except that Global Catalyst Partners, a former ten percent holder, filed one late Form 4 reporting one transaction.
+Based upon a review of these filings, the Company believes that all required Section 16(a) filings were made on a timely basis during fiscal year 2024.